Black Hills South Dakota, USA Travel Guide

 Smart planning helps stretch your budget.
 Take advantage of passes and free options.

-An America the Beautiful Pass ($80 annual) saves money if you visit multiple national parks or monuments.
+An The america The Beautiful annual pass ($80 annual) saves money if you visit multiple state parks or monuments.

 Buy groceries and prepare meals to cut dining costs.
-Many accommodations have kitchenettes.
+A lot of places to stay have kitchenettes.
 Consider a Portable cooler.